1. Learn on Your Own

 Portal - With Much Love,

-our new library website is the new front door to the library.
-COVID-19 is an opportunity to re-imagine and re-create the website in support of the Seminary's online learning and mission.
-The library portal-website-blog is the virtual front door to the library.
-Library services, research databases, ebook collections that are remotely accessible are all included and described.
+our new library website is the front door to the library.
+We are using COVID-19 as an opportunity to re-imagine and re-create the library's instructional program, services, research databases, ebook collections and more.
+The portal has all details, and is remotely accessible.

 Research Guides / Bibliographies

 - Digital Resources Guide provides an excellent introduction to the library's research databases.